mozilla/data-docs/datasets/batch_view/main_summary/reference.md

   `active_addons` array.
 It contains information about the currently active browser theme.
 * The `user_prefs` field contains a struct with values for preferences of interest.
+* The `events` field contains an array of event structs.
+* Dynamically-included histogram fields are present as key->value maps, or key->(key->value) nested maps for keyed histograms.

 # Code Reference

 This dataset is generated by [telemetry-batch-view](https://github.com/mozilla/telemetry-batch-view/blob/master/src/main/scala/com/mozilla/telemetry/views/MainSummaryView.scala).
 Refer to this repository for information on how to run or augment the dataset.